RuiSoares333/FEUP-LBAW/docs/er.md

 # A2: Actors and User stories

 This artifact contains the information and specification of the actors and their user stories.
-It also contains the projects supplementary requirements.
+It also contains the project's supplementary requirements.

 ## 1. Actors